grafana/influxdb-flux-datasource/README.md

 * List all tag values for a given database, measurement, and tag: `tag_valuess(database, measurement, tag)`
 * List all field keys for a given database and measurement: `field_keys(database, measurement)`

+## Contributing

+Getting started:

+1. [Build influxdb from source](https://github.com/influxdata/influxdb/blob/master/CONTRIBUTING.md#build-and-test), then run `influxd -config` and catch that config as config.toml.
+Then run `influxd -config config.toml`

+2. Grab latest nightly of flux from wget https://dl.influxdata.com/flux/nightlies/fluxd_nightly_darwin_amd64.tar.gz, unpack it and run it.

+3. Install telegraph to get some data: brew install telegraf.
+Then run telegraf.

+4. Clone this plugin into Grafana's `data/plugins` directory.
+Install the deps: `yarn install`, build the JS bundle `yarn dev`.
+Then load Grafana in your browser and add Flux as a new datasource.

 ## Roadmap

 - Alerting integration